-Most four-year universities do not accept an alternate diploma.
+- Most four-year universities do not accept an alternate diploma.
 A limited number of remedial level community college courses are available to students with an alternate diploma, but they are not applicable toward the completion of a degree.
-However, Inclusive Postsecondary Education Programs (IPSE) that have been developed for adults with significant cognitive disabilities will accept an alternate diploma (e.g., Opportunity Orange Scholars at Oklahoma State University (OSU), Sooner Works at the University of Oklahoma (OU), and Riverhawks Scholar Program at Northeastern State University (NSU).
-Visit the OKIPSE Alliance to learn more about IPSE programs.
+However, Inclusive Postsecondary Education Programs (IPSE) for students with intellectual and developmental disabilities will accept an alternate diploma (e.g., Opportunity Orange Scholars at Oklahoma State University (OSU), Sooner Works at the University of Oklahoma (OU), and Riverhawks Scholar Program at Northeastern State University (NSU).
+Visit the OKIPSE Alliance to learn more about IPSE programs. - Students attending qualifying Comprehensive Transition Programs (CTPs) through Inclusive Postsecondary Education (IPSE) programs in Oklahoma have opportunities for tuition and scholarship funding through the Oklahoma Access and Achievement Program and the amended Oklahoma Higher Education Tuition Aid Act if they meet the requirements. - 70 O.S. § 2501 (HB 3792, Legislative Session 2024) creates the Oklahoma Access and Achievement Act and the Oklahoma Access and Achievement Program to provide awards to eligible students with intellectual disabilities attending OK CTP programs.
+It effectively expands Oklahoma's Promise to include students attending OK CTP designated programs.
+It is funded through the Oklahoma Higher Access Learning Trust Fund. - 70 O.S. § 626.7 (SB 1624, Legislative Session 2024) amends the Oklahoma Higher Education Tuition Aid Act to allow resident students enrolled in OK CTP programs to be eligible for the Oklahoma Tuition Aid Grants (OTAG).
+Eligible programs of training include comprehensive transition and postsecondary programs approved by the United States Department of Education.